AnimeTidi/bots/README.md

-# bots is a joke bot
+# this is a joke bot
 idk what the fuck i'm doing
 this is my first ever project lmao